MateuszSojkaCode/TsunamiProject/README.md

 I must say that I happy with the result, Finaly I have some content to use on the website, not Lorem Ipsum all the time.
 But yes I am aware that there I some things that could be done different.
 Some parts of website should work as they should do.
 Yes FAQ I am talking to you.

 Maybe in couple days I will back to this project I fix all the issues I have with it.
+But now I am going to leave it and jump to anothe project that is waiting for me.